 And in that past, Jamie returns home to his beloved Claire with a surprise – the kitten from the alley who he has dubbed Adso, the name of his mother's cat when he was a child.
 As Claire gets the kitten some milk (he is so cute I could die), she chats with Jamie about Graham Menzies.
 She's just now realized the effect his death had on her, that it led her to take a leave of absence from work and put her on the path back to Jamie.

-What’d you think Sassenachs?
+What'd you think Sassenachs?
 Finally an episode with some hefty plot development!
-We’re taking a break from Outlander…On Demand! this week due to safety measures, but you can catch up on old episodes on the website or the app.
+We're taking a break from Outlander…On Demand! this week due to safety measures.